Ananym/welcome-to-nexus/misc/gogoon.md

 25. Bakile (6,10 inside Aiata's Tavern at 38,130)
 26. Atiqu (49,155)

-Each NPC will ask you to wait a few minutes before you can talk to them again to take the letter back.
 Each visit will net you one pirate coin, for a healthy 25 pirate coins once you sit through the whole thing.
 You should probably spend most if not all of this on [karma](character/karma.md).